Prior to submitting an application, interested individuals need to view

 8. International students should bring a copy of their I20 forms.

-Please note that apartments cannot be reserved without a completed application, rental agreement,
+Please note that apartments cannot be reserved without a completed application, rental agreement, and security deposit.
+Security deposit is

 normally equal to one month's rent.